19-Day North India & Holi Festival

 DAY 1: NEW DELHI

 Welcome to India!
-After receiving a warm welcome at the airport, we’ll gather in the evening and start our adventure straight away with a welcome dinner at one of favourites.
-You’ll see a lot on this trip, and this restaurant gives us the chance to ease in and get to know each other in a relaxed environment.
+After receiving a warm welcome at the airport, you’ll gather in the evening and start our adventure straight away with a welcome dinner at one of our favourites.

 Included: Dinner